Total Loss in Car Insurance: How It’s Decided and Paid

 What a total loss means in car insurance

-A total loss means the insurer treats the vehicle as a loss that will be settled by value instead of repaired.
+A total loss means the insurer treats the vehicle as a claim that will be settled by value instead of repaired.
 That does not always mean the car is burned out, crushed, or beyond recognition.
-What usually matters is the economic result of repairing it.
+What usually matters is the financial result of repairing it safely.

 For example, imagine a newer car with major front-end damage, deployed airbags, and hidden structural issues.
-The car may still look repairable from the outside, but once labor, parts, supplemental damage, and safety concerns are added up, the numbers may point toward a total loss instead of a repair approval.
+From the outside, the car may still look fixable.
+But once labor, parts, supplemental damage, calibration work, and safety concerns are added up, the numbers may point toward a total loss instead of a repair approval.

-This is why many drivers are surprised by a total-loss decision.
-They are looking at whether the car can be fixed.
-The insurer is usually looking at whether it makes financial and policy sense to fix it.
+This is why many drivers feel surprised by a total-loss decision.
+They are focused on whether the car can be repaired.
+The insurer is usually focused on whether the repair cost makes sense under the policy and under state rules.

 How insurers usually decide a total loss